Kartik Aaryan, Sunny Leone, Tiger Shroff And Others Grace Daboo Ratnani’s Calendar Launch

 Kiara Advani held her photograph from the calendar proudly as she posed for pictures in a pink and green jumpsuit, accessorized with a yellow belt and white pointed toe heels.

-Mouny Roy Looked Gorgeous
+Urvashhi Rautela Looked Gorgeous

-Mouni Roy looked glamorous at the calendar launch on Monday night.
+Urvashhi Rautela looked glamorous at the calendar launch on Monday night.
 She rocked a blue sheer bodycon dress with white sneakers.

 Tiger Shroff Points At His Frame From The Calendar